This post contains affiliate links.

 - Eggs: Yes!
 18 eggs.
 Go big or go home.

-- Milk: Milk adds some height to our eggs while also creating that perfectly fluffy texture.
+- Milk: Milk adds height to our eggs while creating that perfectly fluffy texture.
 I used 2%, but you could use whatever milk you have in your fridge (if using plant-based milk, avoid sweet flavors).

 - Veggies: I chose the classic bell peppers and mushrooms, but feel free to change things up.
 Spinach, tomatoes, broccoli, carrots, and zucchini would all be delicious (and healthy) additions!